wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

     (e.g. sample plot, fiberset plot, waveform plot) in a popup window.
 This is in addition to saving the plots in the relevant folders (i.e., the sample and sim folders).

-    `“override_compiled_mods”`: The value (Boolean) indicates if the program will override previously compiled *.mod files (i.e. files defining channel mechanisms in NEURON) with each system call of submit.py.
-Optional, but if the key is omitted the program will not override previously compiled *.mod files.

     `"auto_submit_fibers"`: The value (Boolean), if true, will cause the program to automatically start fiber simulations after each run is completed.
     If submitting locally, the program will not continue to the next run until all fiber simulations are complete.
 If submitting via a computer cluster, the next run will start after all batch NEURON jobs are submitted.